 Some of the main issues can be pointed to oversupply, a fading demand, a weak economy, and a strong local currency (AED).
-This makes Dubai property more expensive for investors who come from India, Pakistan, and the UK, for example.
+This makes Dubai property more expensive for investors who come from China and Pakistan, for example.

-Having said that, for those who want to invest in Dubai property, my recommendation is to look elsewhere as there are plenty of better options around Asia.
+For those who want to invest in Dubai property, my recommendation is to look elsewhere as there are plenty of better options around Asia for 2021.